containerbuildsystem/osbs-box/README.md

     * e.g. __repo__, __branch__ for the OSBS components you want to test
 2. Run the __deploy.yaml__ playbook with your overrides
-    * __NOTE__: you do not need to run the __generate-certs.yaml__ playbook unless they are expired, but if you do run it, you will need to reimport them into your browser
+    * __NOTE__: you do not need to run the __generate-certs.yaml__ playbook unless they are expired, but if you do run it, you may need to reimport them into your browser

 __NOTE__: When working on OSBS-Box code, to test changes concerning any of the pieces used to build Docker images, you will need to __push the changes first__ before running the playbook,